qizhong19920114/UsabilityDataLogger_iOS/README.md

 ### need to chmod on the Application folder....

+### need to install keyboard and capture the keyboard file path...

 ## Testing the app
 Here comes our testing drive.
 Please fasten your seat belt.